Phone-GWP-group

 Recycled foam packaging

-More environmentally friendly foam option
+More environmentally friendly foam options

-All of the benefits of standard foams, therefore, still apply, including minimal material use.
+All the benefits of standard foams, therefore, still apply, including minimal material use.
 They are also not subject to the UK Plastic Packaging Tax (PPT) introduced in April 2022.

 However, they also share the same drawbacks, including the difficulty of recycling.

-Wood foam
+Wood foam packaging

 Cellulose-based foam packaging